 Pregnancy and worries go hand in hand.
 Some women start worrying as soon as they discover their pregnancy.
 The best way to combat pregnancy worries is to be fully informed about pregnancy.
 The right information can go long way toward unnecessary worries.

 The discomforts that appear during pregnancy are either fleeting or permanent, but most of them disappear in some time.
 Some discomforts you may face during pregnancy are listed below:

 Nausea and Vomiting

-Up to 70% women experience mild to normal levels of nausea during the first three months of pregnancy.
-This condition is termed as “morning sickness”, but women usually face these symptoms throughout the day.
 Eat small portions of meals at regular intervals and do not be on an empty stomach for long hours during pregnancy.
-Ensure that you eat high protein snacks to stabilise your metabolism and maintain blood sugar levels.
+Ensure that you eat high protein snacks to stabilize your metabolism and maintain blood sugar levels.

 Pregnant women usually experience constipation because of an increased level of progesterone which relaxes the muscles in the digestives track.
 The digested food moves through the intestine slowly resulting in constipation.
 During pregnancy ensure that you consume high fibre food items.
 Drink plenty of fluids.
 Juices high on fibre content will be a good option.

 Being pregnant is not all about the happiness of conceiving a child.
 It saps you of your energy, drops your body glucose levels and creates a sense of perpetual tiredness and fatigue.
 For a petite woman, conceiving can add on to their woes.
 Fatigue is a common form of discomfort faced by women predominantly during their first trimester.